 Every small business owner needs to actively participate in the workers’ compensation insurance process and overall safety programs for his company.
 Excellent insurance companies like The Hartford don’t just write the policy, they help train business leaders on safety protocols and help implement programs to save on premiums.
 Minimizing claims is always the best way to lower rates.

 Tips for Lowering Workers’ Comp Premiums

-Insurance providers consistently tell small business owners that the way to lower insurance premiums is to keep claims down.
-Risk management is a key component in that effort, which businesses can control.
+Insurance providers consistently tell small business owners that the way to lower workers’ compensation insurance rates is to keep claims down.
+Risk management is a key component in that effort that businesses can control.
 However, your insurance broker can also help by comparing providers, looking at job duties, and confirming the right payroll amount is used.